Bharat Mata (painting): Themes and composition

 The work was painted during the Swadeshi movement.
 The movement began as a response to the Partition of Bengal (1905), when Lord Curzon split the largely Muslim eastern areas of Bengal from the largely Hindu western areas.
 In response, Indian nationalists participating in the swadeshi movement resisted the British by boycotting British goods and institutions, holding meetings and processions, forming committees, and applying diplomatic pressure.

-The painting's central figure holds multiple items associated with Indian culture and the economy of India in the early twentieth century, such as a book, sheaves of paddy, a piece of white cloth and a garland.
+The painting's central figure holds multiple items associated with Indian culture and the economy of India in the early twentieth century, such as a book (depecting the embracement of knowledge in the culture), sheaves of paddy (depecting the abundance of food and resources), a piece of white cloth and a garland (depecting the prosperity and glory of the culture).
 Moreover, the painting's central figure has four hands, evocative of Hindu imagery, which equates multiple hands with immense power.

 The painting has been characterized as "an attempt of humanisation of 'Bharat Mata' where the mother is seeking liberation through her sons," by Jayanta Sengupta, curator of the Indian Museum in Kolkata, India.
+Some people also attempted to visulize the painting to sarcastically to mock the colonials by depicting the items.
+The book is depicted as intellectual heritage, undercutting the colonial claim that Indians required enlightenment from Europe.
+The grain in her hand speaks of agricultural abundance, mocking an empire that drained harvests to feed its own markets while millions starved in Bengal.
+The rosary embodies spiritual depth, exposing the hollowness of Britain’s moral posturing in a land already steeped in diverse traditions.
+Most biting of all, the white cloth symbolizes an ancient textile legacy, sarcastically pointing out that India had clothed civilizations long before Britain discovered cotton “we had garments when you were unclothed wanderers, and now you sell us back our own fabric as progress.”